Cristopher-Cruz/Face-Detection-Recognition/README.md

 1. Loads specified image into the program
 2. Converts image to grayscale
 3. Uses haar cascades algorithm to detect faces
-4. Window will open with frame around the faceDetection.py script
+4. Window will open with frame around the face detected

 The script uses **openCV** and the **haarcascade** algorithm

 ### Issues you might encounter :
 - If the image file is corrupted or not in the correct format, the program will be unable to read it
 - Even if the file extension is valid, the image itself might not be.
 You might need to convert it again (try : [image.online-convert.com](https://image.online-convert.com))
-- Make sure the image file is in the same folder as the script
+- Make sure the image file is in the same directory as the faceDetection.py script

 ![image 1](res1.png)